-The ball-head is very basic – it has one knob which open and close the head itself and the turning mechanism as well (it might have been nicer to have one knob for each function but it’s no biggie).
-The head is kind of stiff (which is good) although it’s movement is not very smooth – not a problem if you are shooting stills but if you have plans to do all sorts of complex movement in video – forget about it.
+The ball-head is very basic – it has one knob which open and closes the head itself and the turning mechanism as well (it might have been nicer to have one knob for each function but it’s no biggie).
+The head is kind of stiff (which is good) although its movement is not very smooth – not a problem if you are shooting stills but if you have plans to do all sorts of complex movement in the video – forget about it.
 If you are using this for accessories – which is the main use of this tripod – you simply won’t care one way or the other.

 A closer look at the ballhead

 We were really surprised by how much this unit can carry – the official number is 6lb (or close to 3KG) which is a lot for such a small tripod.
-However it is very low (which is perfect for low angle shots as well as general stability) and were were able to test the unit with all sorts of quite heavy things and it held up very nicely (including a Nikon D800 + Zeiss Otus 55mm and even Fujifilm X-T1 with 50-140mm lens – both seems very close to the max limit of the tripod but held up very well).
+However, it is very low (which is perfect for low angle shots as well as general stability) and were able to test the unit with all sorts of quite heavy things and it held up very nicely (including a Nikon D800 + Zeiss Otus 55mm and even Fujifilm X-T1 with 50-140mm lens – both seems very close to the max limit of the tripod but held up very well).

 Can even hold serious cameras

 We were so impressed by how strong the FotoDiox unit was that we decided to do something pretty foolish and stand on it.
-Well, let’s just say that it is a good thing that we did not film this, otherwise it would have been an amazing blooper for the video.
+Well, let’s just say that it is a good thing that we did not film this, otherwise, it would have been an amazing blooper for the video.
 At any rate – don’t stand on it, it will break.
 Ours did on one of the legs which broke just in the middle where there is an extra 1/4″ 20 hole (if it wasn’t there maybe the thing would have survived us – who knows).

 Replace a leg with one screw

 As for the extra 1/4″ 20 holes – they are a good addition, but maybe FotoDiox could have come up with a different way of adding them – maybe a longer base foot with holes – we are not sure.
-At any rate as long as you don’t exceed the recommended weight you should be perfectly fine.
+At any rate, as long as you don’t exceed the recommended weight you should be perfectly fine.